 1. Obtain a bachelor’s degree

 To apply to medical school, you must first complete your undergraduate studies.
 It’s worth noting that there is no “right” major.
-While most med school applicants have a degree in a science concentration, you can study any subject so long as you focus on getting good grades in prerequisite courses like physics, biology, and chemistry.
+While most med school applicants have a degree in a science concentration, you can study any subject so long as you focus on getting good grades in courses that are part of the med school admission requirements.

 Most students complete the application process through the American Medical College Application Service (AMCAS), Canada’s Ontario Medical School Application Service (OMSAS), or specific school websites.
 They all have similar requirements.
 In addition to taking the MCAT, you’ll need to provide transcripts, letters of recommendation, a personal statement, and more.